 2. Time your application

-There is another benefit from applying early.: When firms employ several rounds such as online tests, phone interviews and on-site case interviews the total process can become quite lengthy.
+There is another benefit of applying early.
+When firms employ several rounds such as online tests, phone interviews, and on-site case interviews the total process can become quite lengthy.
 Take this into account in your scheduling in case you have only limited time for job search and application.

 As this again is highly individual for each firm, country, and office, do your research beforehand in a timely manner.